Miami Hurricanes: Women's basketball

 In 2009, University of Miami women's basketball forward Shenise Johnson competed on the gold medal-winning USA Team at the 2009 U19 World Championships.

 In 2009–10, Miami finished last in the ACC.
-A year later, in the 2010-11 season, however, they went 26–3 (12–2 ACC) in the regular season to finish alongside Duke as regular season ACC champions.
+A year later, in the 2010–11 season, however, they went 26–3 (12–2 ACC) in the regular season to finish alongside Duke as regular season ACC champions.
 That season, Miami went undefeated at the Watsco Center, extending their home winning streak to 24 straight games.
 Despite a quarterfinal exit in the ACC Tournament, Miami's performance was enough to merit the program's first NCAA tournament bid since 1992.
 After cruising past Gardner–Webb in the first round, they lost to Oklahoma in the second.
 Head coach Katie Meier won National Coach of the Year, along with Connecticut's Geno Auriemma and Stanford's Tara VanDerveer.
 Junior guards Shenice Johnson and Riquana Williams were named to the All-ACC first team, sophomore forward Morgan Stroman was named to the all-conference third team, and Johnson was a third-team All-American.

 The 2011–12 team returned every player from the 2010–11 squad and was picked in the preseason to win the ACC, though they finished 2nd.
 In the past seasons (2010–11 to 2015–16), they have made the NCAA Tournament five times.

 Like the University of Miami's men's basketball team, its women's basketball team plays their home games at the Watsco Center on the University of Miami's Coral Gables campus.

 Football

 The University of Miami is one of the most predominant college football programs in the nation.
-They have won five NCAA Division I national football championships (1983, 1987, 1989, 1991, 2001) and are currently tied for fourth on the list of all-time Associated Press National Poll Championships.
-The Hurricanes have the sixteenth highest winning percentage in NCAA Division I history as of 2018, at .635, and hold the second longest streak of weeks ranked first in the nation's Top 20 from October 14, 2001 to October 28, 2002.
+They have won five NCAA Division I national football championships, in 1983, 1987, 1989, 1991, and 2001, and are currently tied for fourth on the list of all-time Associated Press National Poll champions.
+The Hurricanes have the 16th-highest winning percentage in NCAA Division I history as of 2018, at .635, and hold the second longest streak of weeks ranked first in the nation's Top 20 from October 14, 2001, to October 28, 2002.

 As of 2019, the University of Miami has produced two Heisman Trophy winners, Vinny Testaverde in 1986 and Gino Torretta in 1992.
 Twelve members of the College Football Hall of Fame either played or coached at the University of Miami: Bennie Blades, Don Bosseler, Hendricks, Don James (played at Miami but was inducted as a coach), Russell Maryland, Ed Reed, Testaverde, Toretta, Arnold Tucker, and coaches Andy Gustafson, Jack Harding and Jimmy Johnson.